So you’ve got your puppy and don’t know what to do next.

 It seems like they’re running on their own schedule – falling asleep, getting the zoomies, needing the toilet, and wanting their food at whatever time their heart tells them to.
 It might work great for them, but we can see how your schedule is looking a bit hectic at the moment.

-In this article, you’ll find everything you need to know about what a typical day for your new puppy should look like.
+In this article, you’ll find everything you need to know about puppy daily schedules and what a typical day for your new puppy should look like.
 We’ll even walk you through every hour – from the moment you wake up, until you turn the lights off for a good night’s sleep.

 You’ll get back to your regular routine in no time.
 Just with a little sprinkle of puppy love.

-What does a day in the life of my puppy look like?
+What does a puppy’s daily schedule look like?

 Behold; the ultimate daily puppy routine is here.